JacksonBurns/astartes/README.md

 ```

 ## JOSS Branch
-`paper.md` is stored in a separate branch aptly named `joss-paper`.
+`paper.md` is stored in a separate branch named `joss-paper`.
 To push changes from the `main` branch into the `joss-paper` branch, run the `Update JOSS Branch` workflow.